-Skip the takeout and make this delicious sweet and sour chicken recipe at home!
-Crispy chicken is coated in a sweet and sticky sauce that is absolutely to die for.
-Serve with rice for the perfect dinner!
+Skip takeout and make this sweet and sour chicken recipe at home!
+Made with crispy pan-fried chicken coated in a sweet, tangy sauce then baked.
+This family favorite is the perfect weeknight dinner.

 Sweet and Sour Chicken Recipe

 I am so excited to share this sweet and sour chicken recipe that is always a huge hit each time I make it.
-My whole family is a fan…even the kids!
-Trust me, this recipe will definitely be going in your “favorites file.”
+This takeout favorite is definitely one for your “recipe file” just like crockpot beef and broccoli and baked teriyaki chicken.

 Recipe Ingredients

-You can use swaps for the sauce, like using honey instead of sugar or apple cider vinegar instead of white.
-If you like heat, you can also add a sprinkle of red pepper flakes or a dash of sriracha.
+• Sauce swaps: You can use honey instead of sugar or apple cider vinegar instead of white.
+Love heat?
+Add a sprinkle of red pepper flakes or sriracha.

 How to Make Sweet and Sour Chicken

-- Coat chicken: Add chicken pieces, corn starch, salt, pepper and garlic salt to the bag and shake until the chicken is evenly coated.
+• Coat chicken: Add chicken pieces, corn starch, salt, pepper and garlic salt to the bag and shake until the chicken is evenly coated.
+This will be your ‘batter’.

-- Pan fry chicken: Heat some of the oil in a large skillet or frying pan over medium heat.
-Dip the chicken in the egg mixture and place into the pan in an even layer.
-Fry both sides of the chicken for about 2 minutes a piece and then remove.
+• Pan fry chicken: Heat some of the oil in a large skillet or frying pan over medium-high heat.
+Dip chicken in the egg mixture and place into pan in an even layer.
+Fry both sides of the chicken.
 Dispose of the burnt oil and then heat up the rest of the oil to finish the chicken.

-- Bake chicken: Pour the sauce over the chicken and bake for 20 minutes.
-Flip the chicken to evenly coat it with sauce and then bake for an additional 15-20 minutes.
+• Bake chicken: Pour the sauce over the chicken or toss to coat and bake for 20 minutes.
+Flip chicken to evenly coat it with sauce and then bake for an additional 15-20 minutes.

 Expert Tips

-In order to get the perfectly crispy chicken each time, make sure to follow these tips:
+In order to get the perfectly crispy chicken each time, follow these tips!

-- Cut evenly.
-It’s important to dice the chicken into similar-sized pieces.
+• Cut evenly.
+Dice the chicken into similar-sized pieces.
 You want them to be bite-sized, about an inch or so.
-This helps them all cook evenly in the pan.
-If some pieces are larger and some are smaller, you may not get the same crispy result on each piece.
+This helps them cook evenly in the pan.

-- Cook in batches.
+• Cook in batches.
 Don’t overcrowd the pan!
 This is an easy mistake to make, but makes a big difference.
-When frying the chicken, I like to cook it in two batches so that there’s enough room on the skillet.
-You don’t want the meat to be touching or else it won’t get as crispy.
+When frying the chicken, Icook it in two batches so that there’s enough room on the skillet.

-- Fry, then bake.
+• Fry, then bake.
 There’s two steps to make this recipe.
-After frying the meat in the corn starch/egg breading, you’ll then bake the chicken in the oven with the sauce poured over top.
-The oven helps continue cooking the meat all the way through and also keeps the exterior crispy while the sauce caramelizes on top.
+After frying the meat in the breading, you’ll then bake the chicken in the oven with the sauce poured over top.
+The oven helps get the exterior crispy while the sauce is caramelized on top.

 FAQs